ballerkobe808/invest/README - 0 TEAM.txt

    the financial viability of making an offer on the property, as well as to generate leads.

-      SecurityNational Mortgage Company
+      SecurityNational Mortgage Company - Aaron Chapman
-        Aaron Chapman (Indiana) quick refi - quick rent counting to dti This guy is ok with the lending of my own LLC strategy, and even gave me some advice on how to make the most of the refinance by putting my contractor expenses in escrow during the purchase.
+         (Indiana) quick refi - quick rent counting to dti This guy is ok with the lending of my own LLC strategy, and even gave me some advice on how to make the most of the refinance by putting my contractor expenses in escrow during the purchase.

-      Andrew Postell - Texas - Gateway Mortgage Group LLC - 85% refi - quick refi
-      Jason Dew (Indiana) - Gateway Mortgage Group LLC Caeli Ridge - Anywhere - Ridge Lending Group - has portfolio loans similar to conventional Mack Howell (Indiana) - Primelending - rates never beat Graham W Parham - Anywhere - Highlands Mortgage
+      Gateway Mortgage Group LLC (Texas) - Andrew Postell -  BiggerPockets guy - Gateway Mortgage Group LLC - Jason Dew (Indiana) - Caeli Ridge - Anywhere - Ridge Lending Group - has portfolio loans similar to conventional Mack Howell (Indiana) - Primelending - rates never beat Graham W Parham - Anywhere - Highlands Mortgage

-      -- Lenders ---
-      PenFed - Ivan at Cashflow got a good Heloc from them
+      PenFed - Ivan at Cashflow got a good Heloc from them Looks like you can do HELOCs on investment properties - referenced by many other investors

-      Tarik Shahin - Wells Fargo
+      Wells Fargo- Tarik Shahin -
         No min!!
 (Normally 50k)
         950 processing fee + 80 tax svc (1030) - standard for Indiana
         0 points, but can buy rate down with points up front